Roots: The Saga of an American Family: Plot

-Roots tells the story of Kunta Kinte—a young man taken from the Gambia when he was seventeen and sold as a slave—and seven generations of his descendants in the United States.
+Roots tells the story of Kunta Kinte—a young man taken from The Gambia when he was 17 and sold as a slave—and seven generations of his descendants in the United States.
 Kunta, a Mandinka living by the River Gambia, has a difficult but free childhood in his village, Jufureh.
 His village subsists on farming, and sometimes they lack enough food, as the climate is harsh.
 Kunta is surrounded by love and traditions.
-Ominously, the village had heard of the recent arrival of toubob, men with white skins who smell like wet chickens.
+The village has heard of the recent arrival of toubob, men with white skins who smell like wet chickens.

 Kunta is excited to see the world.
-At one point, Kunta sees men in hoods taking away some of the children.
-This confuses Kunta, but he is eager when he learns his father, Omoro, will take him outside Juffure.
+At one point, he sees men in hoods taking away some of the children.
+This confuses Kunta, but he is excited when he learns that his father, Omoro, will take him on a trip away from Juffure.
 Omoro and Kunta set off, learning much more about their surroundings.
-When they return, Kunta brags to all his friends about the journey, but does not pay attention to his family's goats, which fall prey to a panther.
+When they return, Kunta brags to all his friends about the journey but does not pay attention to his family's goats, which fall prey to a panther.

 Later on, Kunta is taken off for manhood training, with other children of his kafo (division or grade).
-Kunta learns even more about the Gambia, but fears the slave trade, which he learns is closer to home than he thought.
-Kunta passes his training, and learns more about Juffure's court system.
-One day, he witnesses the case of a young girl, who was kidnapped by the toubob, and came back pregnant.
-She gives birth to a mixed-raced child, and the case is unresolved.
+Kunta learns even more about The Gambia, but he fears the slave trade, which he learns is closer to home than he thought.
+Kunta passes his training and learns more about Juffure's court system.
+One day, he witnesses the case of a young girl who was kidnapped by the toubob and came back pregnant.
+She gives birth to a mixed-race child, and the case is unresolved.

-One morning when Kunta is cutting wood to make a drum, he is ambushed by slatees (black slave traders), and is knocked unconscious and taken prisoner.
+One morning when Kunta is cutting wood to make a drum, he is ambushed by slatees (Black slave traders), is knocked unconscious and taken prisoner.
 He awakens to find himself gagged and blindfolded.
 The toubob humiliate Kunta and the other captives by stripping them naked, examining them in every orifice and burning them with hot irons.
 Kunta is then placed in the brig of a ship, naked and chained.
 After a nightmarish journey across the Atlantic on board the slave ship Lord Ligonier, he is landed in Annapolis, Maryland.
-John Waller of Spotsylvania County, Virginia purchases Kunta at an auction and gives him the name Toby.
+John Waller of Spotsylvania County, Virginia, purchases Kunta at an auction and gives him the name Toby.
 However, Kunta is headstrong and tries to run away four times.
 When he is captured for the last time, slave hunters cut off part of his right foot to cripple him.